TenebrisNoctua/ServerAuthority/docs/main/howto.md

 -----

-# Implementing systems with Server Authority
+# Implementing Systems with Server Authority

 Server Authority requires you to run the same simulation code on both the Server and the Client.
 This is necessary for accuracy.